ChasePoin/CS325_Project1/README.md

 -The "news_urls.txt" file is an example file of how the URLs should be organized for the program to use them correctly.
 The file is in the repository to provide an example to use.
 You do not have to actually use the provided text file.

 -It is VERY important that you are in the same working directory (your cmd is in the folder containing your text file) when you run the program.
 The path is NOT specified so it will search the current directory for the name of the file you passed into the function.
+It is also very important that you do not split up any of the files related to how the program runs: functions.py, interface.py, and whatever text file contains the URLs you want to scrape.

 -The program will create text files named "ArticleX.txt," with X being based on the order of the URLs in the text file you passed in; for example, the first article in the list will be named "Article1.txt," while the fifth article will be named "Article5.txt."
 These created article files will ALSO be output into the current working directory (folder your cmd is working in).